csvkbcq/url_shortener/README.md

 steps to run:
+1.delete the url_shortner video file
-1. install the requirements using the command  'pip install -r requirements.txt' 2.run command 'python app.py'
+2. install the requirements using the command  'pip install -r requirements.txt' 3.run command 'python app.py'